MaryMajesty/Vain/README.md

 valuefunc = (int) { ## Pretend there's more code here.
 ```

-So, the only resulting option to keep everything coherent is to write the name first and the type second.
+So, the only resulting option to keep everything coherent is to always write the name first and the type second.
 It has other benefits too: When you look at a type's members, you see all the names on the left side, neatly aligned.
 And seeing all the names easily like that gives you more information about a type's purpose than only seeing its member types.

 </p></details>